garimaj2108/Deceptive-Data-Visualization/README.md

 ## Metrics

 #### The goal of these metrics are to provide insights into correlation between stricter gun laws and gun related deaths.

+#### Why these metrics ?
+To successfully be able support or refute my claim on Gun control, I felt that analysis of Gun Law grades or Ranks and their respective death rates would help shed insights on the nature of relationship between Gun Control and Death Rates.

 Metrics:
 - Statewise Gun Law Grade